pranavjeet123/talkinglands/README.md

 <a alt="Nx logo" href="https://nx.dev" target="_blank" rel="noreferrer"><img src="https://raw.githubusercontent.com/nrwl/nx/master/images/nx-logo.png" width="45"></a>

-✨ Your new, shiny [Nx workspace](https://nx.dev) is almost ready ✨.
+✨ A modern micro-frontend application built with Nx workspace and module federation ✨.

+This workspace contains multiple applications including a shell host app and micro-frontends for maps and insights functionality.

+## Project Overview

+This project is built using:
+- **Nx Workspace** for monorepo management
+- **Module Federation** for micro-frontend architecture
+- **Tailwind CSS** for styling and responsive design
+- **React** for the frontend framework
+- **Leaflet.js** for interactive map features

+### Applications

+- **Shell**: The host application that serves static remotes at build time
+- **Maps**: Features interactive maps with heatmap density layers and candidate markers using Leaflet.js
+- **Insights**: Data visualization and analytics components
+- **Talkinglands**: Main application with routing capabilities

 [Learn more about this workspace setup and its capabilities](https://nx.dev/getting-started/tutorials/react-monorepo-tutorial?utm_source=nx_project&amp;utm_medium=readme&amp;utm_campaign=nx_projects) or run `npx nx graph` to visually explore what was created.
-Now, let's get you up to speed!

 ## Finish your remote caching setup